trec-web/trec-web-2014/README.md

 Test baseline:

-The official 2013 test baseline file has been released and can be found in the trec-web-2013 github repository at:
+The official 2013 test baseline file that was released last year can be found in the trec-web-2014 github repository at:

 /data/runs/baselines/2013/rm/results-cata-filtered.txt

-You should use this as the key baseline for optimizing your 2013 risk-sensitive submitted runs.

 This test baseline was computed using the same search system, retrieval method, and parameters as the corresponding 2012 training baseline: namely, using the Indri search engine with default query expansion based on pseudo-relevance feedback, with results filtered using the Waterloo spam filter.

+(We will release the 2014 test baselines by July 4, 2014.
+You should use the 2014 test baselines when they become available as the key baselines for optimizing your 2014 risk-sensitive submitted runs.)

 For further exploration, as with the training baselines, we have also provided various alternative flavors of test baseline, in case you want to compare results, combine strategies, etc.  (The file naming mirrors those of the 2012 baselines.)
 However, only the rm/results-cata-filtered.txt baseline above will be used